merondun/puzzler/README.md

 > What's it for?!

 Making many genomes, with a focus on pangenomics.
-Primarily designed for SLURM resources which can use containers.
+Primarily designed for container-capable SLURM resources.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->